AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 6.5.
 Precipitation trends

-> Summary: The univariate methods only slightly modify model simulated precipitation trends.
+> Summary: Bias correction slightly modifies model simulated precipitation trends.
+> These modifications are smaller than those produced by dynamical downscaling
+> and tend to be slighly larger for multivariate bias correction.

-With respect to the simulated trend in annual mean rainfall, none of the univariate methods substantially alter the model simulated trend (e.g. Figure 6.5.1 and 6.5.2).
+With respect to the simulated trend in annual mean rainfall, the univariate and multivariate methods slightly alter the model simulated trend (e.g. Figure 6.5.1 and 6.5.2).
 Dynamical downscaling appears to modify the model trend much more than bias correction.

 <p align="center">